-- 1. PA = program address, PD = program data, DQ7# = complement of the data written to the device, DOUT = data written to the device. - 2.
-Figure indicates the last two bus cycles of the command sequence. - 3.
-Word mode address used as an example.
+- 1. PA = program address, PD = program data, DQ7# = complement of the data written to the device, D{OUT} = data written to the device. - 2.
+Figure indicates the last two bus cycles of the command sequence.

-Figure 24.
+Figure 22.
 Alternate CE# Controlled Write Operation Timings